NixOS/nix.dev/source/tutorials/nixos-configuration-on-vm.md

 ## What do you need?

-- A working [Nix installation](install-nix) on Linux, or [NixOS](https://nixos.org/manual/nixos/stable/index.html#sec-installation)
+- A working [Nix installation](https://nixos.org/manual/nix/stable/installation/installation.html) on Linux, or [NixOS](https://nixos.org/manual/nixos/stable/index.html#sec-installation)
 - Basic knowledge of the [Nix language](reading-nix-language)

 ## Starting from the default NixOS configuration

 On NixOS, by default, the configuration file is located at `/etc/nixos/configuration.nix`.
-For commands that use a configuration file, such as `nixos-rebuild`, the configuration file's path can be specified.
+For commands that use a configuration file, such as `nixos-rebuild`, the configuration file's path can be specified.[^path] In this tutorial we use this strategy, because the goal is not to install or update the current NixOS, but to debug a specific configuration.

-In this tutorial we use this strategy, because the goal is not to install or update the current NixOS, but to debug a specific configuration.
+[^path] the Nix command line tools use in general they `-I` option.
+This as documented in the [nix manual](https://nixos.org/manual/nix/stable/command-ref/opt-common.html).
+The `-I` option overwrites the environment variable `$NIX_PATH` that is <!-- partly -->documented in the [nix manual](https://nixos.org/manual/nix/stable/command-ref/env-common.html).<!-- todo: link to proper pinning manual -->

 On NixOS, you can use the `nixos-generate-config` command to create a configuration file that contains some useful defaults and configuration suggestions.[^nixosconf]
 You can create a NixOS configuration in your working directory: